Ayunda808/Code-Challenge-1.2/README.md

-# Code Challenge 1: Boda Fare Calculator & Guest List Manager
+# Code Challenge 1: Boda Fare Calculator

-This repository contains my solutions to the **Code Challenge 1** tasks using HTML, CSS, and JavaScript.
+This repository contains my solutions to the **Code Challenge 1**

 ---

-## 📁 Projects Included

 ### 🚕 1.
 Boda Fare Calculator (`bodaFareCalculator`)
 A simple fare estimator for Boda Boda rides based on distance.